dominiquefastus/AlphaFoldPipeline-ALFOtask/README.md

         --data_dir=$ALPHAFOLD_DATA_DIR
 ```

 The AlphaFold job script will be automatically adapted based on the number of sequences in the fasta input file, which indicates monomer or multimer proteins.
-So only the `--model_preset=multimer` will be changed accordingly.
+So only `--model_preset=multimer` will be changed accordingly.

 #### 1.2 Process the predicted model
 From the previous AlphaFold 2 predicted structures, the model with the highest pLDDT (confidence for per-residue estimate) is used as a search model for molecular replacement.
 Before the model can be used for that, further processing of the model needs to be done.
-The pLDDT values are replaced by pseudo b-values, as higher pLDDT values are associated with higher confidence in the prediction.
-This would ultimately lead to wrong b-value or b-factor estimations, where higher values mean worse resolution.
-The processing will then trim low confident part of the model.
-Optionally the model is split into domains, which might enhance the molecular replacement solution for large proteins.
+The processing will also trim predicted parts with low confidence (pLDDT <70) of the model.

 The processing is based on the method suggested by Oeffner et all [3] and was implemented with python into the pipeline.
-Whereas proviously realyingc on the Phenix program, the processing is now done with python calculations.
+Whereas proviously realying on the Phenix program, the processing is now done with python calculations.
 The implemented processing lacks the possibility to split the model into domains, thus the phenix program is still provided if this is needed.

-The phenix program would construct the following batch script and submit it to Slurm or the HPC:
+To run the processing with Phenix, the pipeline would construct the following batch script and submit it to Slurm or the HPC:
 ```
 #SBATCH --job-name=AF_processing
 #SBATCH --mem=0